akvankorlaar/blog-articles/published/Welcome.md

 The picture in the backdrop is a photo I shot of one of my favorite places in Holland, in the dunes of Zoutelande.

-If you are interested in setting up a blog like this yourself, check out https://github.com/yannickl88/blog.
+If you are interested in setting up a blog like this yourself, check out
+<a href="https://github.com/yannickl88/blog" target="_blank">this repository</a>.
 I've basically forked this repository, and adapted some of its code for my own purposes.

 <a href="https://github.com/akvankorlaar" target="_blank">My Github</a>
-My Linkedin: <a href="https://nl.linkedin.com/in/ak-van-korlaar" target="_blank">https://nl.linkedin.com/in/ak-van-korlaar</a>
+<a href="https://nl.linkedin.com/in/ak-van-korlaar" target="_blank">My Linkedin</a>

 Arent